Run Hide Fight: Production

 In December 2019, it was announced Thomas Jane, Radha Mitchell, Isabel May, Eli Brown, Olly Sholotan, Treat Williams, Barbara Crampton, Cyrus Arnold, Britton Sear, and Catherine Davis had joined the cast of the film, with Kyle Rankin directing from an original screenplay he wrote, with Rebeller distributing.
-The film was shot on a $1.5 million production budget over a five week period.
+The film was shot in Red Oak, Texas on a $1.5 million production budget over a five-week period.

-The opening shot of the film, which features the main character hunting deer with her father, garnered some amount of controversy due to the fact that the scene featured actual footage of a deer being shot, which is discouraged by American Humane.
-Despite this, SAG-AFTRA noted that no specific violations occurred with respect to the scene, and it was understood that the hunter who took the shot would have done so regardless of if filming was being done or not.
+The opening shot of the film which features the main character hunting deer with her father, featured actual footage of a deer being shot, which is discouraged by American Humane.
+SAG-AFTRA stated that no specific violations occurred with respect to the scene, and it was understood that the hunter who took the shot would have done so regardless of whether filming was being done or not.

 Release

 Run Hide Fight premiered at the Venice Film Festival on September 10, 2020.

 The Daily Wire acquired the North American distribution rights to the film, and it was shown on their subscription platform starting on January 14, 2021.

-On February 18, 2021, the film was released in theaters across Indonesia via 21 Cineplex.
+On February 18, 2022, the film was released in theaters across Indonesia via 21 Cineplex.

 Reception

-The film has a critical score of 38% on Rotten Tomatoes based on 21 reviews with an average rating of 5.2 out of 10.
-On Metacritic, the film has a score of 13 out of 100 based on reviews from 6 critics indicating "overwhelming dislike.
+The film has a score of 38% on Rotten Tomatoes based on 21 reviews, with an average rating of 5.20/10.
+On Metacritic, the film has a score of 13 out of 100 based on reviews from 6 critics, indicating "overwhelming dislike."

 The film was described as "fundamentally tasteless" by Jonathan Romney of Screen International, though he praised its "strong performances from young stars".
 Guy Lodge of Variety compared the film to a cross between Elephant (2003) and The Hunger Games (2012), and criticized the film for being "merely pedestrian at the levels of direction, craft and performance" and "a grab for attention by peddling an ambiguous line on gun control and eye-for-an-eye morality."

-David Rooney of The Hollywood Reporter stated, "Half-hearted posturing aside, this is Die Hard (1988) in a high school, with a seventeen-year-old female John McClane getting motivational input from her dead cancer mom as she dismantles the murderous plot using little more than gut instincts."
+David Rooney of The Hollywood Reporter stated, "Half-hearted posturing aside, this is Die Hard in a high school, with a seventeen-year-old female John McClane getting motivational input from her dead cancer mom as she dismantles the murderous plot using little more than gut instincts."
 David Ehrlich of IndieWire criticized director Rankin for several of the tropes he implemented, stating that the film is "a glib, artless, and reprehensibly stupid thriller that doesn't even have enough on its mind to be provocative."
 Robbie Collin of The Telegraph negatively compared the ringleader of the school shooters to the Joker from The Dark Knight (2008) and noted that "May's performance feels as heroic as the character she's playing" but that the film "makes no attempt to grapple with the American school shooting as a nihilistic cultural phenomenon."